quasi-coherent/pixelsort/README.md

   -M                       Sort by average of pixel values -L                       Sort by luminance
   -H                       Sort by hue
+  --rand                   Sort by random comparison of pixel properties
 ```

 With `pixelsort` somewhere on your path,